uber/cadence/docs/04_glossary.md

 ### Decision
 Any action taken by the workflow durable function is called a decision.
 For example: scheduling an activity, canceling a child workflow, or starting a timer.
+A [decision task](completion) contains an optional list of decisions.
+Every decision is recorded in the [event history](#event-history) as an [event](#event)

 ### Decision Task

-Every time a new external event that might affect a workflow state is recorded. a decision task notifies a workflow worker about it.
-After the new event is handled, the decision task is completed.
+Every time a new external event that might affect a workflow state is recorded a decision task that contains it is added to a [decision-task-list] and then picked up by a workflow worker.
+After the new event is handled, the decision task is completed with a list of [decisions](#decision)
 Note that handling of a decision task is usually very fast and is not related to duration of operations that the workflow invokes.

+### Decision Task List
+Task list that is used to deliver [decision tasks](#decision-task) to [workflow workers](#workflow-worker)

 ### Domain
 Cadence is backed by a multitenant service.
 The unit of isolation is called a **domain**.
 Each domain acts as a namespace for task list names as well as workflow IDs.
 For example, when a workflow is started, it is started in a